How I came to see that

 Communication is fraught.
 We talk, we listen, we try to explain ourselves, and we hope the other person understands.
-Words fail us.
-Things that seem easy to understand — aren’t.
-You think the other person gets it — they don’t.
-You think you’ve been clear — not really.
 Sometimes, no matter how much we explain, the person in front of us just doesn’t see what we mean.
+Sometimes all we need is a good editor.

 Just as an editor takes the raw footage and shapes it into a compelling and emotionally resonate documentary, every human takes the raw material of their sensory input and shapes it into meaning and story in their heads.
 The tricky part for us all is getting that out of our heads and into other people's heads so they can understand it.
 It's a matter of organizing your thoughts into narratives.